2007 Pittsburgh Steelers season

-The 2007 Pittsburgh Steelers season was the franchise's 75th season as a professional sports franchise and as a member of the National Football League.
+The 2007 Pittsburgh Steelers season was the franchise's 75th season as a professional sports franchise and as a member of the National Football League (NFL).
 It was the 8th season under leadership of general manager Kevin Colbert and the first under head coach Mike Tomlin, after going 8–8 last season.
 The Steelers finished the year at 10–6.
-However, they lost 31–29 at home to the Jacksonville Jaguars in the Wild Card round.
+However, they lost 31–29 at home to the Jacksonville Jaguars in the wild-card round.

 Personnel

 Staff

 Notable additions include; LaMarr Woodley, Lawrence Timmons, Daniel Sepulveda, William Gay.

 Roster

-2007 NFL Draft
+2007 NFL draft

-The 2007 NFL Draft took place at Radio City Music Hall in New York City on April 28 and April 29, 2007.
+The 2007 NFL draft took place at Radio City Music Hall in New York City on April 28 and April 29, 2007.
 The Steelers selected eight players in six rounds.